data-umbrella/data-umbrella.github.io/_posts/2023-10-17-du-pymc-study-group.md

 - Given that PyMC was a new territory and with my limited background in Bayesian modelling, the depth and pace of some discussions felt overwhelming.
 - What didn't work so well in my opinion was continuity.
 Only people from Data Umbrella or from PyMC attended the sessions regularly, which I think is a great opportunity loss as, in my opinion, attending twice the sessions translates in far more than twice the learnings.
 - It was unfortunate that fewer people than expected attended the study groups.
 However, it was an excellent time to get extended 1-on-1 time with a PyMC maintainer.
+- We had contributors from the West Coast of United States and Canada over to India, which spans 13.5 hours.
+It was challenging to find times which accommodated the schedule of all participants.

 ### What pull requests did you work on?
 - [Beryl] I worked on rerunning and updating the notebooks for compatibility with the latest PyMC version.